 = $20 unit

-Unit cost is a component of overall cost, and it consists of a number of different costs, such as materials, labour, overheads, and so on.
+Unit cost is a component of overall cost, consisting of a number of different costs, such as materials, labour, overheads, and so on.
 Unit cost is defined as the total cost required to produce a unit of output.
-The unit cost of output is calculated by dividing the overall cost of output by the quantity of the output.
+The unit cost of output is calculated by dividing the output’s overall cost by the output’s quantity.
 Thus, a unit of output can be represented in many ways, but one of these ways is the cost of a unit of the output.
 For example, one could calculate the cost of a unit of a widget as the cost per widget.